Two vast armies stand

-The ability can be simplified to that, but that will result it in being slightly stronger than anticipated if the Paragon moves first or has few companions at their side.
+The ability can be simplified to that, but that will result in it being slightly stronger than anticipated if the Paragon moves first or has few companions at their side.

-Starting at 15th level, when you fail a Saving Throw, you can choose to succeed instead.
+Starting at 15th level, when you fail a saving throw, you can choose to succeed instead.
 Once you do this, you cannot do this again until you complete a long rest.